Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- Added the elemental_stones tag in the Forge namespace
 <br />- The power scale was displayed in the game screen
 <br />- [Bugfix] Fixed fire master armor
+<br />- [Bugfix] Fixed a bug that caused fire to be placed in the air when using a flamethrower
 <br />- [Bugfix] Fixed button shift in the ability wheel interface
 <br />- [Bugfix] Fixed a bug when identical stones were issued
 <br />- [Bugfix] Fixed a bug due to which the stalagmite was not placed